Creating your own muscle growth SMART goal is the first step of your muscle growth journey.

 First, we’ll review each letter of SMART, and break down what it means for your muscle growth SMART goal.

 S Stands for Specific

-In the simplest terms, this means choosing how many pounds of muscle you want to put on.
+A SMART goal must be specific.
+This means choosing how many pounds of muscle you want to put on.

 Typically muscle growth is measured in pounds, so ask yourself: “How many pounds of muscle do I want to put on?”